-Article 8 Other forms of funding
+Article 9 Other forms of funding

-- 1 At the time of submission or during an ongoing Bridge Discovery project, applicants may also receive grants under all SNSF or CTI funding schemes as long as the funded projects are thematically different. - 2 However, it is not permissible to have more than one ongoing Bridge Discovery project. - 3 Parallel submissions of the same project proposal are not accepted. - 4 Funding obtained or requested from other sources that is directly related to the project must be declared in the project proposal.
+- 1 At the time of submission or during an ongoing BRIDGE Discovery project, applicants may also receive grants under all SNSF or Innosuisse funding schemes as long as the funded projects are thematically different. - 2 However, it is not permissible to have more than one ongoing BRIDGE Discovery project.